rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 ocp4_pull_secret: '<<< pull_secret_azure >>>'
 ```

-7. For obtain the pull_secret go to [OCP4 Install](https://cloud.redhat.com/openshift/install)
+7. To obtain the pull_secret, go to [OCP4 Install](https://cloud.redhat.com/openshift/install)

 8. Generate the .vault-password-file and put the password: